 02. Pleural Mesothelioma Prognosis

 As with all types of malignant mesothelioma, prognosis for pleural malignant mesothelioma depends on a number of factors.
 For patients who do not receive treatment, the median survival time is six months.
 However, certain types of treatment can improve life expectancy, such as surgery combined with chemotherapy.

 |3 years after diagnosis||23%|

 |10 years after diagnosis||4.7%|

-The other cell types, sarcomatoid and biphasic, are less common and carry worse prognoses.
-Sarcomatoid mesothelioma doesn’t respond well to treatment and metastasizes aggressively, leaving pleural mesothelioma patients with an average prognosis of 8 – 10 months.
-Patients with biphasic mesothelioma experience an intermediate life expectancy, depending on whether epithelioid or sarcomatoid cells are more dominant.
+The other cell types, sarcomatoid and biphasic, are less common and indicate a worse prognosis than epithelioid.
+Sarcomatoid mesothelioma doesn’t respond well to treatment and often metastasizes, leaving patients a prognosis of about eight months.

 What Are the Symptoms of Pleural Mesothelioma?